 With the onset of the internet more and more working individuals have the opportunity to work from home.
 As a freelancer, you have unlimited potential to earn money and fulfill your dreams because you have the freedom, the operative word, to create your own schedule.
 You can work as much as you like, take your work abroad, and more.
 For many, the freelance lifestyle is very appealing because of the flexibility it offers while still paying the bills.
-However, with this flexibility comes financial responsibility, meaning paying taxes.
+However, with this flexibility comes financial responsibility, meaning paying taxes, and not everyone can afford a freelance tax expert.
 Especially since if you’ve only had a job before, your employer has paid your taxes on your behalf.
 As a freelancer, that is not the case.
 Even if you are just a part-time freelancer, there could be tax ramifications.
 Here are some tax tips from our freelance tax experts.

 Having a good system in place for accounting is one of the number one tax tips from freelance tax experts.
 Keep track as you go.
 This allows you to stay organized, which is crucial for accounts receivable, accounts payable, and filing taxes.
-A systematic approach to accounting will help set you up for success with your business, and provide you important insight into the financial health of your business.
+A systematic approach to accounting will help your business succeed.
+Plus, you’ll have important insights into the financial health of your business.
 Here are some accounting tips from freelance tax experts:

 - Keep track of all expenses.
 Save receipts and snap pictures of receipts.
 File them as you go.
 Business expenses can often lead to business deductions.

-- Don’t forget about self employed tax.
-The self employed tax makes up your portion and the employer portion of Social Security and Medicare and amounts to 15.3% of your income.
+- Don’t forget about self-employment taxes.
+These taxes make up the employee and employer portion of Social Security and Medicare taxes and they amount to about 15.3% of your income.

 - Set up a tax saving account.
 You should already have a separate account for your business, however, setting up a tax saving account can be helpful.
 Set aside a certain percentage of your income for future tax payments.
 This makes the process of remitting taxes easier and less stressful.